Fractal: Growth and Development

 growth

 The red Total Area curve (TA) actually shows the GROWTH in the area of the Koch Snowflake: it rises quickly at the early stages and then at a slower rate as the 'snowflake' or fractal gets closer to equilibrium.
-There appears to be limits to growth.
+There appear to be limits to growth.

 Update May 2017